 To manage the warehouse, you need to pay for technology such as a warehouse management system, internet, taxes, utilities, office supplies, and other administrative expenses.

 The ‘handling’ part of shipping and handling requires people to move inventory and pack boxes in your warehouse.
 You will also need management, customer service, and other team members performing inbound and outbound logistics tasks based on your business’s unique needs.

 Expenses in this bucket may also include recruiting and hiring staff labor for both hourly employees and management, determining employee benefits, getting workers’ comp and liability insurance, and managing payroll.

 How logistics drives revenue

 Most people think about supply chain management and logistics and as a cost center, and few recognize it as or execute it appropriately to be a revenue-driver.
-In addition to reducing logistics costs (more on that below!), there are several ways that logistics can actually drive new revenue for your ecommerce business.
+In addition to reducing logistics costs (more on that below!), there are several ways that logistics systems can actually drive new revenue for your ecommerce business.

 1. Reduce cart abandonment rate